MESchaak/Real-Time-Bus-Tracker/README.md

 # Real Time Bus Tracker

 Real Time Bus Tracker uses the mapbox to create and display a map.
 This exercise used the map pulled from mapbox and overlayed animation to track the bus stops along its route.
 To add this animation the mapanimation code is used.
+To run this exercise go to https://meschaak.github.io/Real-Time-Bus-Tracker/.
+You will then click the show stops button in the upper right hand corner of your screen.

 <img src= "Bus Tracker.png" width='300'/>